Product related deaths

 2021-0322 29 Sep 2021 West Yorkshire (East)

-Philips Respironics Department of Health and Social Care Mid Yorkshire Hospitals NHS Trust
+Department of Health and Social Care Mid Yorkshire Hospitals NHS Trust Philips Respironics

-Concerns summary The Philips Respironics AF 541 mask uses an insecure 'push-on' connection to the ventilator, prone to detaching, especially with a filter.
+Concerns summary (AI summary) The Philips Respironics AF 541 mask uses an insecure 'push-on' connection to the ventilator, prone to detaching, especially with a filter.
 A more robust docking mechanism is needed to prevent inadvertent disconnections.

 Antony Schofield